dimagi/commcare-hq/docs/js-guide/static-files.rst

 -----------------------------

-We use a bundler for our javascript files to reduce the amount of separate javascript ``script`` tags needed for any page load.
+We use a bundler for our javascript files to reduce the amount of separate network requests tags needed for any page load.
 A bundler, like Webpack, not only combines the necessary javascript, it minifies the javascript to reduce its overall size.
 Additionally, Webpack employs code splitting to split commonly referenced "chunks" of code into separate collective bundles: